 PLANTATION LEDGERS AND ACCOUNTS

 Whether you grew up in the heights and the terraces, one of the tiny villages that dot the island or in the Barbados Diaspora, chances are, your family history is tied to sugar cane plantations and records from those plantations can reveal something about your ancestors’ lives.
 Ledgers provide insight into the financial activities of the plantations where the ancestors worked and lived.
-This includes background into the business affairs of the plantation, including vendors and suppliers, skilled workers and laborers, local and overseas business partners as well as type and quantity of goods traded.
+This includes background into the business affairs of the plantation, including vendors and suppliers, skilled workers and laborers, local and overseas business partners as well as the type and quantity of goods traded.
 Surviving plantation ledger and account books are few in number.
-However, if you are as lucky as me, you just might find one that has your ancestors’ names in the monthly accounting of income and expenses.
+However, if you are lucky like me, you just might find one that has your ancestors’ names in the monthly accounting of income and expenses.

 SLAVE REGISTERS 1817-1834